zlot/hard-drive-tracker-app/README.md

 *  Give an image to the hard drives also?
 *  Ability to edit the names of the hard drives / edit hard drive notes
 *  Ability to edit an event, after it's been created
+*  Log each time a hard drive is sent away / returned